 Shadow Master, for the most part, is a linear experience.
 There are times where you'll have to scour the map to open up the way forward.
 These come in the form of round switches in out-of-the-way places or frescos to give you the answer to the codex in that room you just uncovered.
 Some of these are quite hard to spot, being found on top of high structures in the distance or hidden in a secret room.
-Some are even timed, requiring to shoot each one within a given time.
+Some are even timed, requiring to shoot each one in quick succession.
 It makes for a nice change of pace in a game that's otherwise all gun blazing.

-There are other flourished that also break up the action nicely.
+There are other flourishes that also break up the action nicely.
 One level takes control of your forward momentum as you slide down a snowy mountain making it similar to an on-rails shooter.
-Another is timed, requiring to open up doorways to lead a floating ship to safety.
-Others feature huge, bulking bosses whether it be rampaging dinosaur or an angry octopus.
+Another is frantically timed escort mission, requiring the need to open up doorways to lead a floating ship to safety.
+Others feature huge, bulking bosses whether it be a rampaging dinosaur or an angry octopus.
 Each one has a trick you'll need to figure out in order to kill them and it can take some trial and error.

 You can instigate quite the colourful carnage complete with massive explosions.